mapr-demos/finserv-ticks-demo/README.md

 $ maprcli stream topic info -path /user/mapr/taq -topic trades | tail -n 1 | awk '{print $12-$2}'
 ```

-Running that command in a loop is a good way to observe the status of your workload.
-For example:
+## Just for run

+We can observe the status of our consumer like this:

 ```
 $ for i in `seq 1 100`; do maprcli stream topic info -path /user/mapr/taq -topic trades | tail -n 1 | awk '{print $12-$2}' | tr "\n" ","; done | tee -a logfile &